AMC Hornet: Australia

 Between 1970 and 1975, a total of 1,825 Hornets were built in right-hand-drive at the Australian Motor Industries (AMI) factory at Port Melbourne in Victoria, Australia.
 The initial engineering to right-hand drive and interior design was achieved firstly with South African-built Hornets and then used as the blueprint for Australian assembly.
 The Hornet was sold in Australia as the "Rambler Hornet", only in four-door sedan body style.
 It was fitted with either a 232 CID or 258 CID six-cylinder engine and with an automatic transmission.

 Australian Hornets were a model year behind the U.S. models.
-In other words, the 1972 Australian model was actually a U.S. 1971 model.
+In other words, the 1972 Australian model was a U.S. 1971 model.
 However, AMI did not import the U.S. 1973 models and therefore no Hornets were assembled in Australia for 1974.
 Production resumed in 1975, with AMI making the U.S. 1972 model once again.

 While the Hornet was the least expensive compact model in the United States, the Hornet in Australia was a luxury model, with high levels of trim, carpet, tires, and accessories.
 These included high-back seats, fully lined boot and covered spare wheel.
 The Hornet used a PBR fully assisted dual braking system, and front disc brakes from the Javelin Trans Am.
 The Hornet sold for $3,999 in 1970, with 407 cars being sold in Australia in that year.
 Sales peaked in 1971 with 597 sold.
 Sales dropped to 355 in 1972 and to 212 in 1973.
 1974 saw 118 sales (of cars assembled in 1973.)
 1975 was the Hornet's final year in Australia, with 136 sales.

 Costa Rica

-Purdy Motor, which had been established in 1959 to import Toyota and AMC vehicles into Costa Rica built an assembly plant in San Jose in 1965 to assemble Toyota and AMC vehicles for the local market.
-They would go on to assemble the Rambler American, Classic, Ambassador, Rebel, and Javelin during this time.
+Purdy Motor was established in 1959 to import Toyota and AMC vehicles into Costa Rica.|Because of new laws requiring that all automobiles sold there be assembled locally from CKD (completely knocked-down), Purdy built an assembly plant in San Jose in 1965 to assemble Toyota and AMC vehicles for the local market.
+Purdy Motor would go on to assemble the Rambler American, Classic, Ambassador, Rebel, and Javelin during this time.
 Assembly of the Hornet began in 1970 and was marketed as the "Rambler SST."

 In 1974 a new local vehicle manufacturer, Motorizada de Costa Rica, purchased the rights of Rambler distributorship from Purdy Motors.
 Motorizada continued to assemble AMC and Jeep vehicles as well as other brands.
-New for Costa Rica in 1974 was the AMC Hornet Sportabout sold locally as the AMC “Unisex.”
+The Hornet Sportabout debuted in Costa Rica under the unusual name of the AMC Unisex, which was known in Mexico as the American 75.

 Motorizada was liquidated in 1979 allegedly for not paying taxes thereby ending the AMC brand in Costa Rica.

 Mexico

-American Motors has partial ownership of Vehículos Automotores Mexicanos (VAM) and produced Hornets in Mexico from 1970 through 1977.
+American Motors had partial ownership of Vehículos Automotores Mexicanos (VAM) and produced Hornets in Mexico from 1970 through 1977.
 The VAM-built cars continued to be called VAM Rambler following the tradition of the VAM-built Rambler American models until 1974.
 The Mexican models included: